Why create Windows 10 automatic backup?

 In order to keep changes on all files, you need to schedule automatic file backup in Windows 10.
 And here are some other merits:

-Continuous data protection.
-Windows 10 auto backup helps build constant and effective backup image.
-If backup Windows 10 to external hard drive, in the event of hard drive failure, system crash, blue screen, virus infection, and similar disasters, all important data can be recovered in a short time.
+Build a constant and effective backup image.
+It will include everything on Windows 10, if you backup Windows 10 to external hard drive, in the event of hard drive failure, system crash, blue screen, virus infection, and similar disasters, all important data can be recovered in a short time.

-Restore Windows easily.
+An effortless way to restore files, settings, OS, etc on Windows 10.
 Maybe out of work reasons, maybe system slugging, some users would restore files and settings from backup in Windows 10 frequently.
-The continuous backup image makes the intention possible and effortless.
+The continuous backup makes the intention possible and effortless.

 Way 1.
 Schedule Windows 10 automatic backup via File History

-File History is the primary built-in backup solution in Windows 10 which focuses on backing up your personal files.
-By default, it will backup all folders in the user account folder (C: /Users/account name) including desktop, documents, pictures, music, downloads, OneDrive, etc. You can also add any other folder elsewhere on your computer.
+File History is the primary Windows 10 backup software that backup all folders in the user account folder (C: /Users/account name) including desktop, documents, pictures, music, downloads, OneDrive, etc. You can also add any other folder elsewhere on your computer.

-Steps to set schedued folders backup with File History:
+Steps to set scheduled folder backup in Windows 10 with File History: